 secured lock Secured with SHA-256 Encryption

-What is the number of vehicle theft in Minnesota?
+What is the number of vehicle thefts in Minnesota?

 Make and ModelModel YearTotal Number of Thefts